 The team then compared crime data in the same way, focussing on offences which are generally more likely to occur at night such as burglary, theft of or from a vehicle, robbery, violence and sexual assault.
 Professor Shane Johnson of UCL Security and Crime Science said “The study findings suggest that energy saving street lighting adaptations have not increased area level crime in the neighbourhoods studied.
 This is very encouraging, but it is important to note that it does not mean that this will be the case under all conditions, and so changes to lighting should be managed carefully.”

 When the evidence was published, Dave Franks, a Public Lighting Manager for Westminster City Council welcomed it, saying:

 It’s vital to have independent research into this type of thing.
 Local authorities are under immense pressure with budget constraints and it’s good to understand if the strategies employed by the local authorities are actually achieving the right outcomes.

-Read about this project on NIHR Funding and Awards.
+Read about this project on the Funding and Awards website.